Volunteering at BYRA

 While the overall responsibilities of committee positions are generally fixed, specific duties can generally be renegotiated by each new committee as required and agreed upon by that committee.

-Below are specific committee roles with associated levels of commitment.
+Below are the specific committee roles and their associated levels of commitment.
 If you would like more information, just email Commodore@byra.com.au.

 Executive Officers